-Why Does Ecstasy Cause Dehydration, Increased Body Temperature, & Perspiration?
+Why Does Ecstasy Cause Dehydration, Increased Temperature, & more?

 Ecstasy (MDMA) goes by various street names, including Molly and XTC.
 The drug produces stimulant effects similar to the effects produced by amphetamines as well as hallucinogenic effects similar to those produced by mescaline.